OdunayoFasoro/jenkins-docker-k8s/README.md

 # jenkins-docker-k8s
-building a multi tier architecture by intergrating jenkims docker  and kubernetes
+Building a multi tier architecture by intergrating jenkims docker  and kubernetes